Health insurance in Brazil

 The Brazilian healthcare system

-Brazilian government policy has never made health a priority.
+First of all, Brazilian government policy has never prioritized health.
 According to Aquila Mendes, Professor of Health Economics at USP, over the past 28 years of SUS, health financing has never ceased to be a problematic issue.
 Despite improvements in the Brazilian healthcare system, it is still far from being ranked among the best in the world.
 Brazil’s healthcare sector is indeed associated with inequalities in the country.

 On the one hand, the public sector enables almost 70% of the Brazilian population to receive healthcare thanks to the social protection scheme and the INSS public health insurance, which makes healthcare virtually free.
 However, medical infrastructures are less technologically advanced, healthcare staff are less qualified, and access to care is limited due to the unequal distribution of patients between the public and private sectors.
 It’s also important to note that Brazil has more private than public infrastructures (60% of infrastructures are private, while they serve only 30% of the Brazilian population, despite the fact that there are just under 6,000 hospitals in total).
 This means that waiting times for a consultation with a public-sector practitioner are often long.